manavbjain/Simple-Calculator/README.md

 # Scientific-Calculator
-An online version of a scientific calculator.
+A pythonic implementation of a scientific calculator, usabe through the command line.